ColtanF/JobHunt/README.md

-# FITS
+# JobHunt
-## The (Coltan) Franke Issue Tracking System
+## A simple job posting tracking site

-FITS is a software development project issue tracking system created using Flask, Bootstrap (for now), and MySQL.
-Fits is an issue tracking web site similar to other like JIRA, VersionOne, etc.
+JobHunt is a job posting tracking system created using Flask, Bootstrap (for now), and MySQL.
+JobHunt can be used to track job postings that a user is interested in across all sorts of different job listing websites (Indeed, LinkedIn, etc).

-### Why does this exist when other apps like JIRA and VersionOne exist?
-Even GitHub lets you track issues on projects.
+### Most engineers just use an Excel spreadsheet.
+Why not do that?

 Great question.
-Essentially, I have a bunch of side projects, and I wanted to be able to locally track issues/planned improvements across all of my side projects.

-I wanted to build something from scratch, on my own, and I wanted to practice developing with Flask and MySQL.
-Beyond that, I wanted a tool specifically for me to host locally on my machine while I developed projects.
-I wanted something simple, with no licenses or extensive installation processes, a tool without a ton of features that I didn't need.
-I also wanted the ability to view all of the issues across all of my side projects, all in one place.

-Essentially, I just wanted an issue tracking app that was a bit more extensive than a todo list app, so I built one.
+Originally, when I built FITS (an issue tracking Flask app), I was also tracking job postings I came across across the job posting sites on a Google Sheets spreadsheet, and it worked OK, but I felt that I could use the FITS infrastructure to build a nicer looking job tracker.
+My spreadsheet had a bunch of columns, and some of them had a lot of text in them, and it looked messy.
+It got to the point where some jobs had several lines of text (think 5-10 lines) in some columns, I was having to scroll, I was losing my place sometimes, it was messy to edit, etc.

+To sum it up, I used to use a spreadsheet, it got messy, I already had the infrastructure for something cleaner, so I built something cleaner.

 ### If I also wanted an app like this, what would I need to do?